If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Because the two work differently, the choice often comes down to the symptom picture.

-A clinician might choose sertraline for depression that comes with anxiety, or for panic disorder, PTSD, or OCD, where sertraline is formally approved.
+A clinician might choose sertraline for depression that comes with anxiety, or for panic disorder, PTSD, OCD, social anxiety, or PMDD, where sertraline is formally approved.
+It is a sensible first choice when worry, panic, or intrusive thoughts are part of the picture, since bupropion can stir those up.
+Sertraline is also one of the more studied SSRIs in pregnancy, which a prescriber may weigh.

-A clinician might choose bupropion for depression with fatigue or low energy, or for someone who wants to avoid sexual side effects or weight gain, or who also wants to quit smoking.
-Bupropion is not a good fit when anxiety is prominent, or when there is a seizure disorder or a current or past eating disorder.
-The two are also sometimes prescribed together, with bupropion added to sertraline to broaden the effect or to offset sexual side effects.
+A clinician might choose bupropion for depression with fatigue or low energy, since it is activating, or for someone who wants to avoid sexual side effects or weight gain, or who also wants to quit smoking.
+Bupropion is not a good fit when anxiety is prominent, or when there is a seizure disorder, a current or past eating disorder, or a plan to stop heavy alcohol use.
+The two are also sometimes prescribed together, with bupropion added to sertraline to broaden the effect or to offset the sexual side effects sertraline can cause.
+Beyond all of this, prior response, other medications, and other health conditions factor into the decision.

 The bottom line

 Bupropion and sertraline are two different tools.
 Neither is clearly better.
+Sertraline is the broader choice for anxiety, while bupropion is the lower-risk choice for sexual side effects and weight gain and the better fit for low energy.
 The right choice depends on the symptom picture and which side effects a person most wants to avoid, and it is decided with a prescriber.
 It is also common to try one and switch to the other, or to use them together, if that is the better fit.
 A first medication that does not suit someone is a normal step in treatment, not a failure.

 Sources